nchammas/flintrock/README.md

 * [Homebrew](https://brew.sh): `brew install flintrock`

-These packages are not supported by the core contributors and may be out of date.
+These packages are not supported by the core contributors and **may be out of date**.
 Please reach out to the relevant communities directly if you have trouble using these distributions to install Flintrock.
+You can always find the latest release of Flintrock [on GitHub](https://github.com/nchammas/flintrock/releases/latest) and [on PyPI](https://pypi.org/project/Flintrock/).

 ### Development version